 “The employers used the cry of anarchism to kill the movement, a person who believed in the eight hour working day was, they said, an enemy to his country, a traitor, an anarchist”.Mother Jones

-The Haymarket affair contributed to the demise of old style no strike trade unionism as practiced by the Knights of Labour.
-By 1890, membership was under 100,000 mainly older men.
-The American Federation of Labour (AFL) founded in 1886 created a confederation of craft unions under Samuel Gompers then filled some of the Labour vacuum and grew more powerful as union militancy grew.
+The Haymarket affair contributed to the demise of old-style no-strike trade unionism as practised by the Knights of Labour.
+By 1890, membership had fallen to under 100,000, mainly older men.
+The American Federation of Labour (AFL), founded in 1886 created a confederation of craft unions under the leadership of Samuel Gompers.
+It then filled some of the vacuum in Labour organisation and it grew more powerful as union militancy grew.
 The AFL created a more centralised control structure by the national union officials and constituted a different approach to worker representation and solidarity in strike situations.

-The Haymarket marked a turning point for Mary Jones and the American Labour movement who had seen the execution of four innocent men.
-It is unclear whether she was at the Haymarket but she certainly campaigned for those convicted.
+The Haymarket marked a turning point for Mary Jones and the American Labour movement which had seen the execution of four innocent men.
+It is unclear whether she was physically at the Haymarket on that evening, but she certainly campaigned for those convicted.
 The Parsons, Albert and Lucy had come to live in Chicago in the early 1870 and although active in the German community circles, they also joined the Social Democratic Party, later the Workingmen’s Party.
 So it is likely Mary Jones and the Parsons crossed paths.

 “In the cemetery of Waldheim, the dead were buried.
 But with them was not buried their cause.
 The struggle for the eight hour day, for more human conditions and relations between man and man lived on, and still lives on.”Mary Jones: determined to continue the struggle.

 SIPTU, the Irish Trade union, formerly the Irish Transport and General Workers Union founded by Jim Larkin added a commemorative plaque to the monument at the Haymarket in May 2019.

 3.5 Where was Mary?